vladocar/AutoObjectDocumentation/README.md

 Object Auto Documentation
 -----
-Object Auto Documentation is simply displays JavaScript Object methods in elegant form.
+Object Auto Documentation  simply displays JavaScript Object methods in elegant way.

 How to use Object Auto Documentation: